 Periodontal Therapy For The Treatment of Gum Disease

-Gum disease also known as periodontal disease is a bacterial infection that penetrates into the gums and into the bone around your teeth, causing inflammation.
+Gum disease also known as periodontal disease is a bacterial infection that penetrates into the gums and bone around your teeth, causing inflammation.
 Sometimes there is pain associated with gum disease but sometimes not.
 Some of the most common indicators are swollen gums or bleeding while brushing or flossing.
 Gum inflammation leads to bone loss and possibly tooth loss.
-It has also been linked to other health risk factors such as heart disease.
+It has also been linked to other health conditions such as heart disease.
 You definitely don’t want to ignore any of the symptoms.

 The infection in your gums must be removed and the area given a chance to heal.
-There are generally two levels of treatment for this condition depending upon the severity of your infection.
+There are generally two levels of treatment for this condition depending on the severity of your infection.
 Each level is designed to help you achieve maximum gum health.

 We know this is a pretty technical term so let us break down for you to understand better.
 Debridement is the removal of large amounts of plaque and tartar from the teeth.
 It is needed when you have large amounts of build up that usually occurs when you have not been to a dentist in a while.